Uterine cancer

 Rapid diagnostics

-It will take approximately 11 days before you can start rapid diagnostics
+This is approximately how long it will take before you can start rapid diagnostics at the NKI

 -